Make it stand out.

 In magic as a tool of resistance.

-My work lives on in stories passed from guest to guest, in secret recipes and letters tucked into unexpected places, in the hearts of those who found something magical when they weren’t even looking.
+My work lives on in stories passed from guest to guest, in secret recipes and letters tucked into unexpected places, and in the hearts of those who found something magical when they weren’t even looking.

-This is art that can’t be bought—only discovered.
+This is art that can’t be bought — only discovered.

 Artist Statement